 - /usr/local/bin/noip2 -C (dash capital C, this will create the default config file)

-You will then be prompted for your username and password for No-IP, as well as which hostnames you wish to update.
-Be careful, one of the questions is “Do you wish to update ALL hosts”.
-If answered incorrectly this could effect hostnames in your account that are pointing at other locations.
+You will then be prompted for your No-IP username and password, as well as the hostnames you wish to update.
+Be careful, one of the questions is “Do you wish to update ALL hosts.”
+If answered incorrectly, this could effect hostnames in your account that are pointing at other locations.

 Read the README file in the no-ip-2.1.9 folder for instructions on how to make the client run at startup.
 This varies depending on what Linux distribution you are running.

 The DUC should now be installed on Ubuntu.